EricRaes/marker_gene_manuscript/README.md

 This repository contains the scripts and key datafiles used in our manuscript.

 Repository outline:
-- PICRUSt2 analyses and code are not in this repository and can be found here https://github.com/picrust/picrust2 instead.
+- The data directory, which includes all necessary files for re-generating the manuscript figures.
 - scripts used for creating intermediate files for plotting, summarizing data, and calculating statistics for the paper.
 - scripts for plotting figures.
 - A script for the comparative analysis between the KEGG Orthologs (KO) predictions from PICRUSt2 and the KOs profiled from corresponding shotgun metagenomes (MGS).
-- The data directory, which includes all necessary files for re-generating the manuscript figures.
+- Please note that the code for the PICRUSt2 analyses are not in this repository but can be found here https://github.com/picrust/picrust2 instead.
+The input file for the PICRUSt2 analyses can be found in the data directory folder